CHIDARISAIKRISHNA/KeshavSoftTask1/README.md

 ---

-## Project Reflection

-> **Note:** This section is mandatory for internship submission.
-Fill in the personal parts honestly before submitting.

 ### Step-by-Step Process

 1. **Explored Bootstrap 5 documentation and examples** — studied Navbar, Cards, Carousel, Grid, Forms, Accordion, and Modal from [getbootstrap.com](https://getbootstrap.com) and the official Examples section.